 In addition to the sessions highlighted above, the Convention includes many new and returning activities throughout the weekend for fans:

-Walgreens Field is a new miniature turf diamond that gives kids a fun place to take practice batting, play pick-up wiffle ball games or participate in professional instructional clinics as part of the Baseball Interactive Zone.
-Cubs players and coaches will pair up with Illinois Baseball Academy instructors to conduct a series of training opportunities for fans of all ages throughout the weekend.
+- Clark’s Fieldhouse is a miniature turf diamond that gives kids a fun place to play pick-up wiffle ball games or participate in professional instructional clinics as part of the Baseball Interactive Zone.
+Cubs players and coaches will pair up with Illinois Baseball Academy instructors to conduct a series of training opportunities for kids of all ages throughout the weekend.

-Limited individual weekend passes for the 2013 Cubs Convention are still available for $60 per pass plus convenience fees.
-Visit www.cubs.com/convention or call 1-800-THE-CUBS.
-A percentage of the proceeds from the Cubs Convention benefits Chicago Cubs Charities.
-To date, Cubs Convention has raised approximately $4 million for Chicago Cubs Charities.
+A percentage of the proceeds from the Cubs Convention benefits Cubs Charities.
+To date, the Cubs Convention has raised approximately $4 million for Cubs Charities.